Srishti93/srigupta/README.md

-# Milo goes to college
+# Milo goes to collegee
 Use this project template to create a Milo site.

 ## Steps